Josh Schubert, LPC

 G. Confidentiality of the client: Maintaining client confidentiality is extremely important to the counselor and the counselor will take ordinary care and consideration to prevent unnecessary disclosure.
 Information about the client will only be released with his or her express and written permission with the exceptions of the following cases: 1) If the counselor believes that someone is seriously considering and likely to attempt suicide; 2) if the counselor believes that someone intends to assault another person; 3) if the counselor believes someone is engaging or intends to engage in behavior which will expose another person to a potentially life-threatening communicable disease; 4) if a counselor suspects abuse, neglect, or exploitation of a minor or of an incapacitated adult; 5) if a counselor believes that someone’s mental condition leaves the person gravely disabled.

 H. Records: The counselor will maintain records of online counseling and/ or consultation services.
 These records can include reference notes, copies of transcripts of chat and internet communication and session summaries.
 These records are confidential and will be maintained as required by applicable legal and ethical standards according to the American Counseling Association, National Board of Certified Counselors, the Virginia Board of Clinical Social Workers, Marriage and Family Therapists and Mental Health Counselors.
 The client will be asked in advance for permission before any audio or video recording would occur on the counselor’s end.
+Texts and emails will be deleted once they are documented.
+Phone call records are automatically stored by the phone provider.

 I. Procedures: The counselor might not immediately receive an online communication or might experience a local backup affecting internet connectivity.
-If the client is in a state of crisis or emergency, the counselor recommends contacting a crisis line or an agency local to the client.
+If the client is in a state of crisis or emergency (911), the counselor recommends contacting a crisis line or an agency local to the client.
 Clients may utilize the following crisis hotlines: 1-800-SUICIDE or 1- 800-273-TALK (For the deaf or hard-of hearing: 1-800-799-4TTY).

 J. Payments: All payments will be processed through Paypal.
 I understand payment of fees is expected at the time of service.
 I agree to pay for each service at the time it is rendered.
 I understand I am responsible for all charges incurred, regardless of my insurance status.
 I will notify Josh at least 48 hours in advance if I am unable to keep my appointment.